qcware/openadmet2025/README.md

 3. **Advanced Neural Network Models**

-After experimenting with many models from home-made NNs to Chemprop, TabPFN (Prior Labs**,** [https://github.com/automl/tabpfn](https://github.com/automl/tabpfn)) was selected for the final iteration of the model as it works very well without needing any additional tuning.
+After experimenting with many models from home-made NNs to Chemprop, TabPFN (Prior Labs [https://github.com/automl/tabpfn](https://github.com/automl/tabpfn)) was selected for the final iteration of the model as it works very well without needing any additional tuning.
 30 replicates were trained using the raw training data set with a randomized 70:30 train:test split for each replicate.
-The data processing and training methods could certainly still be improved.
-As of Jan 4th, 2026, the model currently places \#34 in the Leaderboard ranking.

 # How well did Pequqa do?